irfanpule/django-cloud-render/README.md

 ## Blender Cloud Render

-This is a simple web app to render project blender on cloud.
-It's develop on django web framework.
+This is a simple web app to rendering blender project on cloud.
+It's develop use django web framework.

 ### Prerequisite
 * Install Redis